mui/material-ui/docs/src/pages/components/tooltips/tooltips-de.md

 ## Interaktive Liste

-Ein Tooltip kann interaktiv sein.
+Tooltips are interactive by default (to pass [WCAG 2.1 success criterion 1.4.13](https://www.w3.org/TR/WCAG21/#content-on-hover-or-focus)).
+It won't close when the user hovers over the tooltip before the `leaveDelay` is expired.
 It won't close when the user hovers over the tooltip before the `leaveDelay` is expired.

-{{"demo": "pages/components/tooltips/InteractiveTooltips.js"}}
+{{"demo": "pages/components/tooltips/NonInteractiveTooltips.js"}}

-## Deaktivierte Elemente
+## Disabled elements

 Standardmäßig lösen deaktivierte Elemente wie `<button>` keine Benutzerinteraktionen aus, sodass ein `Tooltip` bei normalen Ereignissen wie Hover nicht aktiviert wird.
 To accommodate disabled elements, add a simple wrapper element, such as a `span`.